 Some may say 24 is too young to take over an entire family distilling business.

+needed.
 His youth didn't deter him.
-It just made him more determined to build
+It just made him more determined to build upon

 120 days.
 That's all it took for Jim Beam to get Clermont up and running again after Prohibition.